 From Fall 2021–Summer 2022, Collective Impact deepened into a community-centered public art project developed for and with the neighborhoods in and around CRXLAB and the Museum: Covenant Blu/Grand Center, Vandeventer, and The Ville.
 Over the course of six months, a group of residents and stakeholders (“The Collective”) worked together to identify their shared interest of “safety,” collect input from the community, and explore how art could respond–including conducting an open call and request for proposals from artists.
 Collective members selected Juan Willian Chávez’s proposal to engage social practice art and gardening as tools for healthy self-expression.
 Chávez worked with members to develop the project “Growing Safe Spaces: CBVV Garden Collective.”

 From Fall 2022–Summer 2023, Collective Impact continues as a community-driven art project and expands to residents from the JeffVanderLou neighborhood.
-This year’s Collective has identified the common agenda of “Building Beautiful Community” and will work with an artist to shape a creative intervention.
+This year’s Collective has identified the common agenda of “Building Beautiful Community” and will work with the artist Mee Jey to create and site the project “US: United Sapiens,” a co-created figurative sculpture that uses colorful forms to represent and embody cooperation.

 2022–23 Collective: Audrey Ellermann, Melita Harry, Ronald Jones, Alexis Merriweather, Ada Parker, Dazanni Smith, DeZha Smith, Mia Vance, and Quinton Ward.